 The Allure of the Integrated Look

-• Improved Kitchen Flow: By not sticking out into the walkway, a counter depth refrigerator can be a game-changer for traffic flow.
+- Improved Kitchen Flow: By not sticking out into the walkway, a counter depth refrigerator can be a major upgrade for traffic flow.
 It’s especially beneficial in kitchens with an island, ensuring there’s ample clearance to move around.

 The Trade-offs for Style